loomts/ape-dts/docs/en/tutorial/snapshot_and_cdc_without_data_loss.md

-# Execute snapshot and cdc tasks serially without data loss
+# Execute snapshot and CDC tasks serially without data loss

 In most data migration/import scenarios, you may want to migrate snapshot first, then subscribe to source cdc data and synchronize it to target.